gfurtadoalmeida/esp32-project-template/README.md

   * Stack usage reduction for functions that call string formating functions.
   * Increased performance as functions in ROM run faster than functions from flash.
   * Functions in ROM can run when flash instruction cache is disabled.
-* Sample [Kconfig](/components/component_name/Kconfig) file for component configuration through [menuconfig](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html).
+* Configurable: with sample [Kconfig](/components/component_name/Kconfig) file for component configuration through [menuconfig](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html).
 * Watchdogs disabled when testing.

 ## Documentation